Admissions

 Overview

 The minimum degree requirement for application is a bachelor’s degree.
+There are other requirements as specified by the Graduate Division.
+See Admission Requirements and Application Process.

-The following materials are required:
+The following materials are required for program admission:

-4. Transcripts
+Transcripts

-5. A non-refundable fee is required.
 This fee is set by the Graduate Division.
 Need-based fee waivers are available for domestic applicants.
 Details are provided in the application.

 We no longer require or accept GRE scores.

-International applicants
+International Applicants

-1. Submit TOEFL score: International applicants must also submit TOEFL (administered by ETS or the IELTS) scores to institution code 4840.
+International applicants must also submit TOEFL (administered by ETS or the IELTS) scores to institution code 4840.
 Exemptions to this requirement are available.
 Details: minimum scores and exemptions.

-2. Submit WES report by mid-point of first term: Once you have been granted admission to UCSF, any transcripts you submitted in support of your application from institutions outside of the U.S. must be evaluated by World Education Services (WES), an accredited third-party credential evaluation service.
+Once you have been granted admission to UCSF, any transcripts you submitted in support of your application from institutions outside of the U.S. must be evaluated by World Education Services (WES), an accredited third-party credential evaluation service.
 Students are responsible for submitting an official WES transcript evaluation report to UCSF by the mid-point of the first term enrolled.
 Do not send physical copies of your WES evaluation through the mail.

-3. Translations: International transcripts that are translated into English from another language may be used only to make preliminary admission decisions.
+International transcripts that are translated into English from another language may be used only to make preliminary admission decisions.
 WES does not translate documents and requires precise, word-for-word translations when your academic documents are not issued in English.
 Be sure to allow enough time for your institution to translate and provide your documents to WES in English.